jesseyuen/portfolio-2021/src/projects/building-a-design-community.md

 outroHeading: Outcome
 outro: Content here...
 ---
 I'm driving by a sense of collectiveness.
 I like the feeling of being part of something.
 I was one of the original permanent designers at the DfE.
-When I started, there was no design community.
+I identified a lack of community and I wanted to do something about it.

 **Starting small**